B.M.F. (Blowin' Money Fast): Remixes

-Spose, Papoose, Yo Gotti, Haystak, Jelly Roll, Brabo Gator, French Montana, Hot Dollar, Skepta, Lil' Flip, Yelawolf, Jermaine Dupri, Tyga, Frenchie and Bun B have recorded their own remixes to the song.
+Spose, Papoose, Yo Gotti, Haystak, Cuban Link, Brabo Gator, French Montana, Hot Dollar, Skepta, Lil' Flip, Yelawolf, Jermaine Dupri, Tyga, Frenchie and Bun B have recorded their own remixes to the song.
 Lupe Fiasco remixed the song under the name "Building Minds Faster".
 Spose recorded a remix for his successful collaborative mixtape titled We Smoked It All Vol. II with label mate Cam Groves.
 Jeezy made a remix for the song titled Death B4 Dishonor on his mixtape 1,000 Grams which was originally thought to be a Rick Ross diss, but was later revealed by Jeezy that it was a misunderstanding.
 Ross replied to Jeezy's "Death Before Dishonor" on August 12, 2010, called "The Summa's Mine".
 Trademark da Skydiver and Curren$y also made a remix to this song, entitled "J.E.T.S.".
 Slovak rapper Rytmus also has recorded his own version titled "BMF (Best rapper in Europe)" supported by video.

 Music video

 The music video premiered on July 13, 2010, and was directed by Parris.
 It was premiered on BET's 106 & Park on August 2, 2010.
-Diddy, Bun B, DJ Envy, Jadakiss, Triple C's, Gunplay, Sheek Louch, DJ Khaled, DJ Clue, Young Jeezy, Trick Daddy, Mack Maine, Plies, Fabolous, Fat Joe, Shawty Lo, Cassie and Lex Luger, the song's producer, appear in the music video.
+Diddy, Bun B, DJ Envy, Jadakiss, Triple C's, Gunplay, Sheek Louch, DJ Khaled, DJ Clue, Young Jeezy, Trick Daddy, Mack Maine, Ace Hood, Plies, Fabolous, Fat Joe, Shawty Lo, Cassie and Lex Luger, the song's producer, appear in the music video.